Stene Projects is an open commercial platform for contemporary art and ideas.

-Stene Projects is inspired by the computer operating system Linux.
-The gallery strives to be an open and module-based democratic space in a modern and digital age.
+Inspired by the computer operating system Linux, the gallery strives to be an open and module-based democratic space in a digital age.
 Artists represented share an interest in slow artistic processes, attention to materiality, and/or the dichotomy of analogue, digital and historical, present.
-By working with the contrast between visual clarity and multifaceted conceptual ideas these artists make thought-provoking art reflecting the existential conditions of contemporary life.

 One cannot help but to associate the porcelain figurines of Alexander Tallén with 18th century rococo.
 The decorative, glazed miniatures are characterised by kitsch and overflow – generously dotted with asymmetrical flowers and wreaths in noisy colours.
 It is clear that Tallén himself is well aware of this reference, not only due to the delicate craftsmanship, developed during many years of detailed studies of the history of ceramics, but also because of the various allusions hidden in the motives.